Lump on back of neck: is it cancerous?

 We recently spoke with Professor Stuart Winter, a highly experienced consultant ENT surgeon who focuses on the treatment of neck lumps, to discuss how you can tell if they’re benign or cancerous.
 If you’re experiencing neck lumps (or other symptoms associated with them), we recommend having a read of this latest article to find out the answers to some FAQs related to this common but concerning phenomenon.

-How common are neck lumps?
+How common are lumps in the neck?

 They are extremely common.